Only recently have bamboo utensils become well-known around the world.

 In general, silicone kitchen utensils are a good option for most delicate foods, like eggs, fish fillets, and pancakes.

-For non-delicate foods like steaks, chops, and burgers, wooden cooking utensils can be better to choose.
+For non-delicate foods like steaks, chops, and burgers, wooden cooking utensils can be better to choose from.

 Bamboo utensils are a great alternative to traditional stainless steel kitchen utensils.
 They are durable, eco-friendly, and affordable.